xbbg-org/xbbg/README.md

 4 2021-01-05 06:00:00+00:00              2.15              -1.20                   35.75                     0.0
 ```

-**Note:** The `bsrch()` function uses the Bloomberg Excel service (`//blp/exrsvc`) and supports user-defined SRCH screens, commodity screens, and Bloomberg example screens.
+**Note:** The `bsrch()` function uses the blpapi Excel service (`//blp/exrsvc`) and supports user-defined SRCH screens, commodity screens, and blpapi example screens.
 For weather data and other specialized searches, use the `overrides` parameter to pass search-specific parameters.

 ### 📡 Real-time